8 Creative Ways to Teach Problem-Solving Skills to Kids

 Problem-solving is such an essential skill for children to learn, as it is relevant to so many areas of life.
 It is often taught within the context of mathematics, although I don’t believe that it should only be taught in that context.
-If you are a teacher or a parent, you may be wondering how you can help promote your children’s problem-solving skills.
+If you are a teacher or a parent, you may be wondering how you can approach teaching your children problem-solving skills.
 Below is a list of ideas that can help you get started.

 Giving children the opportunity to solve problems through ‘hands on’ activities is a great way to keep them engaged.
 It also helps them to visualise the scenario.
 For older children, try letting them do a science experiment or deconstruct something to see how it works.
 For younger children, it can be as simple as asking them to work out how to equally share some objects amongst their teddies.
 Alternatively, you can use this ready-made printable version of the ‘bear and lollipop’ task.